lmullen/jsr/_source/issues/vol15/rohrer.markdown

     employment or other financial assistance via their white W.P.A. interviewer—will present a gentler, less acrimonious version of his/her life in bondage than may have been reality.
 I thus take caution when using such sources.
-James C. Scott, Domination and the Arts of Resistance: Hidden Transcripts (New Haven: Yale University Press, 1990).
+James C. Scott, *Domination and the Arts of Resistance: Hidden Transcripts* (New Haven: Yale University Press, 1990).

-[^28]: Escott, Slavery Remembered, 7–8.
+[^28]: Escott, *Slavery Remembered*, 7–8.

 [^29]: See Hamp Simmons (born in Pontotoc County, Mississippi in about
-    1854) in George P. Rawick, ed., The American Slave: A Composite Autobiography, Vol. 5.
-(Westport, Conn.: Greenwood Press, 1979), 1938; Malindy Smith (born in Webster County, Mississippi in 1860) in Rawick, ed., The American Slave, Vol. 5.
-(Westport, Conn.: Greenwood Press, 1979), 1994; and Alice Alexander (born in Jackson Parrish, Louisiana in 1831) in Rawick, ed., American Slave, Vol. 12 (Westport, Conn.: Greenwood Press, 1979).
+    1854) in George P. Rawick, ed., *The American Slave: A Composite Autobiography, Vol. 5* (Westport, Conn.: Greenwood Press, 1979), 1938; Malindy Smith (born in Webster County, Mississippi in 1860) in Rawick, ed., *The American Slave, Vol. 5*, 1994; and Alice Alexander (born in Jackson Parrish, Louisiana in 1831) in Rawick, ed., *The American Slave, Vol. 12* (Westport, Conn.: Greenwood Press, 1979).

 [^30]: Elizabeth Craven, in her study of the relationship between